martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 You will be returned to the home page.
 The system will reboot but there is no visible indication of the reboot in the web interface.
 Wait at least 60 seconds, then add the new port number to the URL of the Pi, preceded by a colon (:), and try re-connecting to OSPy.

-### Use HTTPS access
-In case we have configured OSPy server for higher security of data transmission by SSL certificate, check "Use HTTPS access".
-If the "Use HTTPS access" option is checked and the server is not set up correctly, OSPy will start as http.
-The SSL certificate is created automatically.

 ### Show plugins on home
 If you want to display measured data from the extension (wind, temperature, level ...) on the home page, check the box.
 If we don't want to show data from the extension, we uncheck it.
 * Please note that it is necessary to have the extension enabled and properly set in order for the data to be displayed correctly.